bdrad/ac_nlp_project_2020/readme.md

 ### Repository to accompany manuscript

 ## Purpose
-Our study evaluated a natural language processing tool for selecting evidence-based radiology studies in the American College of Radiology (ACR) Appropriateness Criteria (AC) using patient clinical indications.
+Our study developed and evaluated a search and match natural language processing tool for selecting evidence-based radiology studies in the American College of Radiology (ACR) Appropriateness Criteria (AC) using patient clinical indications and demographics.
 The AC is underutilized by clinicians, resulting in less evidence-based care.
 We aim to increase use by developing an efficient, clinician-centered web app that can match clinical indications to AC documents and variants.

 ## Webapp
 We packaged our algorithm into an open-source webapp for peer review, post-publication feedback, and clinician use.
-It is available [here](https://acr-search.herokuapp.com/)
+It is available [here](https://bit.ly/3ebk9O5)

 ## Instructions for Running Locally
 1. `pip install requirements.txt`